drug-design/course/docs/chapters/3d-qsar.md

 ### Calculating the Electrostatic Field

-The electrostatic field is obtained by calculating the electrostatic interaction energy between the molecule and the probe at each grid point using Coulomb's law.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/calculating-electrostatic-field-e0a26823'><i class='fa fa-play' aria-hidden='true'></i></button>The electrostatic field is obtained by calculating the electrostatic interaction energy between the molecule and the probe at each grid point using Coulomb's law.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

 ![](https://media.drugdesign.org/course/3d-qsar/electros.png){: loading=lazy }
 ### Calculating the Steric Field

-The steric field is obtained by calculating the van der Waals interaction energy between the molecule and the probe at each grid point using for example a 6-12 Lennard-Jones potential.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/calculating-steric-field-cdffc6da'><i class='fa fa-play' aria-hidden='true'></i></button>The steric field is obtained by calculating the van der Waals interaction energy between the molecule and the probe at each grid point using for example a 6-12 Lennard-Jones potential.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

 ![](https://media.drugdesign.org/course/3d-qsar/steric.png){: loading=lazy }
 ### Visualization of MIFs with Iso-Potential Surfaces

-Molecular interaction fields can be visualized by drawing iso-value surfaces around the molecule.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/visualization-mifs-iso-potential-surfaces-fc82f93a'><i class='fa fa-play' aria-hidden='true'></i></button>Molecular interaction fields can be visualized by drawing iso-value surfaces around the molecule.
 An iso-value surface is a 3-dimensional surface connecting all points of the same value.
 In the course of a study many such surfaces are analyzed with the aim of deriving useful knowledge in structural terms.
 *[rms]: Root Mean Square: the square root of the arithmetic average of the square's set of values.

 ![](https://media.drugdesign.org/course/3d-qsar/mif2.png){: loading=lazy }
 ### Other Molecular Interaction Fields

-Besides the steric and electrostatic energies, other fields can be generated, depending on the probe and the potential energy function used to calculate the interaction.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/other-molecular-interaction-fields-c70a093a'><i class='fa fa-play' aria-hidden='true'></i></button>Besides the steric and electrostatic energies, other fields can be generated, depending on the probe and the potential energy function used to calculate the interaction.
 Additional fields include: interaction energies with functional groups, molecular lipophilicity field, hydrogen bond donor and hydrogen bond acceptor fields.

 ![](https://media.drugdesign.org/course/3d-qsar/gview.png){: loading=lazy }